shivamcalis1998/Nykaa-clone/README.md

 # teamNakya
-shivam swami created mega Navbar
+shivam swami created mega Navbar with all lists